Upper Respiratory Infection (URI or Common Cold)

 - Cough (from the increased mucus dripping down the throat).

 How did my child catch a cold?

-In order to catch a cold, your child must come in contact with one of the viruses that cause a cold, from someone else who is affected.
+In order to catch a cold your child must come in contact with someone who is infected.
 The cold virus can be transmitted in the following ways:

 Through the air.
 If a person with a cold sneezes or coughs, small amounts of the virus can go into the air.
 Then, if your child breathes in that air, the virus will adhere to your child's nasal membrane.